 A cyber insurance policy is designed to cover data, privacy, and network exposures.
-Since cyber security is one of the fastest growing and changing risks in the world today, both cyber novices and smart & tech-savvy business owners can feel protected with a policy that protects against data breaches, hacks, and other types of cyber security events.
+Since cyber security is one of the fastest growing and changing risks in the world today, both cyber novices and smart & tech-savvy business owners can feel better protected with a policy that insures against data breaches, hacks, and other types of cyber security events.

 Cyber insurance has not yet been standardized by the insurance industry, so terminology between carriers can differ.
 There are certain coverage items to look for when considering a cyber insurance policy.
 Below are some of the most common ones, along with an explanation:

 As reliance on technology continues to increase, new exposures continue to emerge.
 As your business grows, make sure your cyber liability coverage grows with it.
-Professional Insurance Programs is here to help you analyze your needs and make the right coverage decisions to protect your business from unnecessary risks.
+Professional Insurance Programs is here to help you analyze your needs and make the right coverage decisions to help protect your business from unnecessary risks.